mattnappo/efa/design/database.md

 This map can be changed by the code tool for refactoring.

-## Code Map: `Hashes -> Bytecode`
+## Code Map: `Hashes -> CodeObjects`

 This map identifies each particular hash with the piece of code that the hash refers to.
-An element of the codomain is a chunk of readily executable bytecode which will be wrapped in a CodeObject before execution.

-QUESTION: Should codom be bytecode or codeobject
+CodeObjects are described in more detail in the interpreter design doc.
+This map is the final map consulted when functions are called.
+It determines what code a hash actually refers to.

 ## Type Map: `Hashes -> Types`

-A `Type` stores information about types such as whether the type is a struct, enum, or union, and how members of the type should be accessed.
-Thus, the domain of this map is in the same keyspace as the Code Map, which is the same as the codomain of the Name Map.
+A `Type` stores information about a type, such as whether the type is a struct, enum, or union, and how members of the type should be accessed.
+Thus, the domain of this map is the same keyspace as the Code Map, which is the same as the codomain of the Name Map.

 ```rust
 enum Type {